Measurement of magnetic cavitation driven by heat flow in a plasma

-On the other hand, neither simulation predicts the long tail in the magnetic field peak at $\unit[0.4]{ns}$ and the rate of advection at early times observed in the experiment is significantly faster than predicted in either simulation, which give estimates for the Nernst velocity below around $\unit[2\times10^5]{m/s}$.
-This implies that the plasma was heated by additional processes beyond inverse bremsstrahlung over a much larger area than the initial laser spot, with heat already reaching out to radii greater than $\unit[0.5]{mm}$ at $\unit[0.4]{ns}$ after the start of the laser pulse.
-This could be caused by collective laser-plasma interactions or by significant wings in the laser profile, as we measured only $25\%$ of the laser power fell within the central spot at low power, but this is an open question.

-That the fluid and kinetic simulations agree so closely is surprising, as the simulations predict temperatures above $\unit[1]{keV}$, giving mean free paths on the order of 100 microns such that the fluid model should break down.
-In the one-dimensional simulations shown here, however, the low collision rate and the increase in the magnetic field at the edge of the hot plasma -- where the heat flow is highest -- mean the maximum Hall parameter reaches $\omega_c \tau_e \approx 10$ by $\unit[1.1]{ns}$.
-This both restricts the heat flow and also keeps the heat flow in the local regime.
-At early times the kinetic and fluid simulations predict slightly different heat flows, but at later times the Nernst effect increasingly leads to a magnetic transport barrier which limits the rate of Nernst advection and keeps the edge of the hot plasma in a relatively local regime, even as the magnetic field inside the cavity falls to zero.
+That the fluid and kinetic simulations agree so closely is surprising, as both simulations predict mean free paths on the order of $\unit[100]{\mu m}$, where the fluid model should break down.
+In the one-dimensional simulations shown here, however, the increase in the magnetic field at the edge of the hot plasma means the Hall parameter at the heat front reaches $\omega_c \tau_e \approx 10$ by $\unit[1.1]{ns}$.
+In this regime the heat transport becomes limited by the electron gyroradius rather than by the mean free path, with the Nernst growth rate described by Sherlock and Bissell \cite{sherlock2020} changing from ${\tilde{N} \tau_{ei} \sim (\lambda_\mathrm{mfp,e} / l_T)^2 \approx 1}$ to ${\tilde{N} \tau_{ei} \sim (r_c / l_T)^2 \lesssim 0.1}$.
+At early times the kinetic and fluid simulations predict different heat flows, but at later times the Nernst effect increasingly leads to a magnetic transport barrier which keeps the heat flow in a relatively local regime, even as the magnetic field inside the cavity falls to zero.